Undisciplined

 • Transdisciplinary approaches not only integrate expertise from across academic disciplines, but also involve users and stakeholders in the design stage, and throughout the research process.
 In transdisciplinary research, knowledge can come from beyond formal academic disciplines, and insights may be provided through tacit knowledge – as held by local communities, businesses, social movements or practitioners.

 All these approaches are important – as is maintaining the health and strength of underpinning disciplines.
-Following scoping work with RoRI partners, our UNDISCIPLINED project will focus on the funding, evaluation, measurement and impacts of transdisciplinary research.
+Following scoping work with RoRI partners, our UNDISCIPLINED project focused on the funding, evaluation, measurement and impacts of transdisciplinary research.

 Transdisciplinary research (TDR) is increasing in part due to growing government demand and public funding being directed towards multifaceted problems.
 For example, the EU under Horizon Europe has placed more emphasis on mission-driven agendas in public health, education and climate change.
 At a global level, the UN Sustainable Development Goals have also become a significant factor in the definition and delivery of R&D priorities.